Harlaston Mill

 The area surrounding the Mill is subject to flooding and no doubt has always been.
 In fact it was recalled that Bob Stevenson, the owner between 1907 - 1922 took his pigs upstairs in the floods.

-Read about the passing of Mr Kennison one of the previous owners of the mill here.
+Read about the passing of Mr Kennison one of the previous occupants of the mill here.